Skip to main content

 • Universal GUI Refresh model is available in the Profile menu.

-For both, Developer mode is required.
+For both user interfaces, Developer mode is required.
 See Developer mode.

 When the screen is developed according to your wishes, it is possible to display a preview of the screen in the Software Factory.